-Kansas-based KS StateBank has raised the rates on several of its CDs yesterday, with the 1-year (1.65% APY) and 2-year (1.83% APY) being the most competitive rates (although all of the bank's CD rates are quite competitive.)
+Kansas-based KS StateBank raised the rates on most of its CDs yesterday, with the 1-year (1.85% APY) and 2-year (2.15% APY) having the most competitive rates (although all of the bank's CD rates are quite competitive.)
 Either of the CDs can be opened in-branch or online with a $500 minimum deposit.
 Both CDs are offered as Jumbo CD Specials earning the same APYs, but requiring a $100k minimum deposit.
 KS StateBank’s Jumbo CDs can only be opened online.

 |2.40%||$500||-||KS StateBank||2 Year IRA - In Branch Only (Traditional, Roth)|